-This is not to say you should settle for a compromised Walt Disney World experience, especially one that is pretty close to the normal price.
-But I personally would not wait indefinitely on the “perfect vacation” because that’s an illusion that will always be out of reach.
+This is not to say you should settle for a compromised Walt Disney World experience, especially one that is the normal price.
+(In fact, it’s much more expensive to visit Walt Disney World in Summer 2021 than it was pre-closure.)
+Nevertheless, I personally would not wait indefinitely on the “perfect vacation” because that’s an illusion that will always be out of reach.
 There’s a healthy middle ground.
-Maybe that entails visiting Walt Disney World this year, or maybe it means holding off until 2022.
+Maybe that entails visiting Walt Disney World this summer, holding off until fall, or maybe it means taking a year break and visiting again in 2022.
 That’s what we’re here to help you decide.

-We’re frankly surprised that Walt Disney World hasn’t announced more returning for Summer 2021.
-“Revenge Travel” at Walt Disney World clearly has started to play out with this spring break being really busy.
-March was a busy month for travel, and April is shaping up to be a scorcher.
-That’s unlikely to slow down anytime soon.
+It’s actually disappointing that Walt Disney World hasn’t announced more returning for Summer 2021.
+“Revenge Travel” at Walt Disney World started to play out several months ago with spring break.
+Things haven’t slowed down since, and June 2021 has been really busy thus far.

-It’s entirely possible Walt Disney World is okay with that, and comfortable treading water until the new fiscal year.
-They already announced that Remy’s Ratatouille Adventure won’t open until that date.
+At this point, the earliest many of these cuts and compromises will be restored or eliminated is October 1, 2021.
+Walt Disney World already announced that Remy’s Ratatouille Adventure won’t open until that date.
 Other additions previously announced as “opening in time for Walt Disney World’s 50th Anniversary” but now are delayed indefinitely–likely until Summer 2022 at the earliest.
 It’s probable that Remy’s Ratatouille Adventure and Harmonious are the only big new additions of 2021.